Alongside Green Street Poetry and St. Michael's Lutheran in Kensington, we present Toho Journal.

 THE FIRST EDITION

-In May of 2019, Toho Journal launched its first edition.
-We are proud to have published over 50 writers, poets, and artists (see our list of contributors here!).
+In May 2019, Toho Journal launched its first edition.
+We are proud to have published over 50 writers, poets, and artists.

 Our launch sold out—and we sold out of journals too!
 Below are some pictures of the event.
-Come join us at the next one!
+Join us at the next one!

 To see what our journal looks like, buy a digital copy here.